-- Attend the next scheduled volunteer training – to register, email Danielle.Igbani@cac.hctx.net.
+- Attend the next scheduled CAC & Child Advocates Inc. Volunteer Training – to register, email Danielle.Igbani@cac.hctx.net

 - Submit your application – The application will be sent to you upon registration for the training.
 Information from the application will be used to run a criminal and CPS background check.